-Which Barcode Label Printing Method is Right for Me?
+Which Barcode Label Printing Method Is Right for Me?

 The variety of technologies available for barcode printing can be overwhelming.
 Further complicating the decision is whether it is better to invest in a barcoding system or to purchase pre-printed barcode labels.
+Deciding between these two options depends on factors such as the volume of labels needed and the budget allocated.
+Companies with high-volume needs might find it more cost-effective to invest in a barcode system, while those with smaller requirements may find purchasing pre-printed labels more suitable.

 Thousands of companies have benefited from ordering preprinted barcode labels from service bureaus rather than investing in a barcoding system.
 Preprinted labels are useful in operations that require only a low volume of identical (i.e., fixed, non-variable data) labels, often with extensive use of colors or graphics.